waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **DEBUGGING STEP 3 (Boundary Analysis):** If STEP 2 is insufficient, use a `run_code` script to parse the `came_from` dictionary and the `map_xml_string`.
 This script will identify all 'boundary tiles' (unexplored tiles adjacent to explored ones) and print their coordinates and tile types.
 This provides a definitive list of where the pathfinding algorithm is getting stuck.
 - **DEBUGGING STEP 4:** Use `define_tool` to submit a corrected version of the script based on systematic analysis.
 - **`automated_explorer` Logic:** The tool's core logic is to find the nearest *reachable* tile that is *adjacent* to an unseen tile.
 It does not pathfind *to* the unseen tile itself, as 'unknown' tiles are treated as impassable by the pathfinder.

+### B. Tool Development Ideas
+- Create a tool to automatically parse the `came_from` dictionary from pathfinding failures and identify all 'boundary tiles' and their types, streamlining the debugging process for segmented maps.

 ## IV.
 Investigation & Hypothesis Log
 - **Safari Zone Mechanics Testing (T41962):**